trying to connect...

 Fall is my favorate time of year; I like the light at dusk, the smells and the way the air feels on my face.

 My last working gig was teaching High School History.
-I have worked in nursing, on and off, a long time.
+I have worked in Nursing, on and off, a long time.
 Have done many other kinds of labor including community organizing, and working on a ranch.
-I spent years doing anti-war work as a member of VietNam Veterans Against the War.
+I spent years doing anti-war and social justice work.
 That was then, but it was a part of my life.
 If you like Trump or Curz, we may not get along.

 Have been in every State except Alaska.
 Someday I'd like to see the Northern Lights up close and personal.
 Traveled in Europe, Central America, Canada, South East Asia. (all after military time).